 When deciding on director candidates, we nominate those who can address SuMi TRUST Group’s high-priority management issues (Materiality) with deep insight and extensive experience in corporate management, finance and accounting, the areas of legal, risk management, and compliance, the areas of trust, asset management, and asset administration, digital technology/IT, internationality, or in the areas of sustainability, including knowledge and experience about social issues, environment, and DE&I. We shall shall ensure a board of diverse and balanced composition that is appropriate to properly monitor the wide range of business areas as a trust bank group, based on the SuMi TRUST Group’s Reason for Existence (“Purpose”).

-• All seven external directors have been registered as independent officers with the relevant securities exchange.
+• All eight external directors have been registered as independent officers with the relevant securities exchange.

 *1Judged based on whether or not the person has overseas work experience, etc. Internal Directors have experience in global business development related to SuMi TRUST Group’s business operations such as trust.

 *2External director as prescribed in Article 2, item 15 of the Companies Act.
-The overall balance, including areas of expertise above, is taken into consideration when external Directors are selected.
+The overall balance, including the areas of expertise and experience (skills) listed above, is taken into consideration when external Directors are selected.

 (4) Deliberations by the Board of Directors